antmicro/rowhammer-tester/doc/playbook.md

 An example. `inversion_divisor = 8`, `inversion_mask = 0b10010010` (bits 1, 4 and 7 are "on").
 We iterate through all row numbers 0,1,2,3,4,...,8,9,10,...
 First, a modulo `inversion_divisor` operation is performed on a row number.
 In our case it's `mod 8`.
-Next, we check if bit in `inversion_mask` in the position corresponding to our row number (after modulo) is "on" or "off".
+Next, we check if the bit in `inversion_mask` in the position corresponding to our row number (after modulo) is "on" or "off".
 If it's "on", this whole row will be inverted.
 The results for our example are shown in a table below.

 ```{list-table} Inversion example